Future Homes Standard: What It Means for Your Programme, Budget & Design Strategy

 “It’s great to be part of Wallace Whittle, working alongside familiar faces and supported by a nationwide team whose collective experience strengthens everything we deliver.
 Across the UK we see too many projects where sustainability is treated as an afterthought, but here there is a clear focus on practical solutions and buildability that genuinely facilitate the design and build process.
 The close synergy with our MEP teams, combined with the breadth of knowledge and lessons learned across the country, ensures we can support clients with approaches that are both achievable and impactful.”

-Together, our London-based ESG and sustainability specialists are helping shape strategies, guide compliance, and embed low-carbon thinking at every stage of design.
+Together, our London-based sustainability specialists are helping shape strategies, guide compliance, and embed low-carbon thinking at every stage of design.
 Their presence in the capital ensures we remain close to evolving regulatory requirements, client needs, and sector trends, positioning Wallace Whittle at the forefront of sustainable building services engineering.

 London presents a wide range of opportunities across commercial, residential, refurbishment, data centre, and life sciences sectors.
 Our team continues to deliver highly technical, high-value schemes across these markets, supported by our broader national expertise.